GLorenzo679/IA327-Generative-Models-for-NLP/TP1/Answers.md

 In the plot we can see that two distinct trends:

 - For small n, the ngram assumption is justified: the n-grams are more frequent and are able to capture more information
 - For large n, the ngram assumption is not justified: the frequency of n-grams decreases rapidly, leading to data sparsity.
-This sparsity makes it difficult to estimate reliable probabilities, as many higher-order n-grams appear rarely or not at all in the dataset.
+This sparsity makes it difficult to estimate reliable probabilities, as many higher-order n-grams appear rarely or not at all in the dataset

 **Cell I Q5: Why does this throw an error?**